site24x7/plugins/gpu_monitoring/README.md

 - Since it's a Python plugin, to run the plugin in a Windows server please follow the steps in [this link](https://support.site24x7.com/portal/en/kb/articles/run-python-plugin-scripts-in-windows-servers).
 The remaining configuration steps are the same.

+- Execute the below command to check for valid json output

+		python gpu_monitoring.py

 - Move the folder "gpu_monitoring" under Site24x7 Windows Agent plugin directory: